open-power-ref-design/standalone-ceph/README.rst

 #.
 Wait for cluster-genesis to complete, ~3 hours:

 #.
-Edit the OpenStack Installer configuration file:
+Edit the OpenStack installer configuration file:

-   OpenStack installation is performed by openstack-ansible.
+   OpenStack installation is performed by OpenStack-Ansible.
 Instructions for editing the user configuration files of OpenStack is described in general terms in os-services.

+#.
+Customize the Ceph cluster configuration:

+   The Ceph cluster creation is performed by Ceph Ansible through ceph-services.
+   Customizing the installation is optional and customization instructions are described in the `ceph-services README <https://github.com/open-power-ref-design-toolkit/ceph-services/README.rst>`_.

 #.
 Invoke the toolkit again to complete the installation::